sjudkis/rorschach/README.md

 ## Features

-TODO: add description to each feature, maybe with a
+TODO: add description to each feature, maybe with a picture
 ### Delay
 ### Envelope
 ### Gain